Freemium mobile market in shambles.

 >"Well goyim, you clearly just had some people install multiple times, tee hee"

 It's a structure that specifically lets them target successful free to play setups and get some extra money off of pirating as opposed to a flat royalty on purchases, while also being outwardly facing a "good deal".
-Textbook garden gnome.
+Textbook israelite.

 >most games that are free, even demos